Dr Katherine King

 Use a QR Code reader on a mobile device to add this person as a contact:

 Katherine completed her PhD research in the School of Environment at the University of Brighton in 2009.
-Her PhD research, supported by the Forestry Commission, explored young people's informal use of woodlands.
+Her PhD research, supported by the Forestry Commission, explored young people's informal use of green space.
 She has also worked as a youth researcher at Brunel University on an AHRC funded research project investigating youth people's religious experiences and identities in multi faith settings and as a researcher on several projects focused on participation in sport, tourism and events in both the UK and Australia.

 My current research interests focus on the interconnections between leisure, identity and space, and the ways in which we can create more inclusive, equitable and diverse environments for experiences of sport and leisure.
 My work explores the relationship between youth, policy and nature connectivity through their engagement with informal sport.
 I have also publish work on cycling communities, and sport tourism event spaces.